 One of those kings was Hezekiah who built an underground water tunnel to provide water to the city of Jerusalem during a siege of the city.
-While in Jerusalem several years ago, I had the opportunity to walk in Hezekiah's Tunnel.
+While in Jerusalem, I had the opportunity to walk through

+Hezekiah's Tunnel.
 It is only two feet wide in places and about 5 to 6 feet high.
 These people listed in Matthew's genealogy were real people.